• Home

 Can i add Vegetables to the tin?

 Yes you can add Veg to the tin.
-Vegetables that will work are - Onions/Shallots, Carrots, or other root Veg.
-Potatoes should only be added 1 hour before the end of cooking time.
+Vegetables that will work are Shallots, Carrots, or other root Veg.
+If you add Potatoes, they should only be added 1 - 1.5 hour before the end of cooking time.

 Do I have to marinate lamb leg before cooking?